-Football NSW directives and gudelines for (extremely) hot weather
+Football NSW has distributed the following directives and guidelines for (extremely) hot weather to all clubs:

 When extreme temperatures occur all football activities should be cancelled.